NOLABEL-VFX/CorridorKey_Deadline/README.md

               --local-dir VideoMaMaInferenceModule/checkpoints/stable-video-diffusion-img2vid-xt \
               --include "feature_extractor/*" "image_encoder/*" "vae/*" "model_index.json"
             ```
+        *   VideoMaMa is an amazing project, please go star their [repo](https://github.com/cvlab-kaist/VideoMaMa) and show them some support!
 ### 2. How it Works

 CorridorKey requires two inputs to process a frame: